home-assistant/home-assistant.io/source/_integrations/tesla_fleet.markdown

 ## Command signing

-Certain vehicles, including all vehicles manufactured since late 2023, require vehicle commands to be encrypted end to end and signed with a private key.
+Certain vehicles, including all vehicles manufactured since late 2023, require vehicle commands to be encrypted end-to-end and signed with a private key.
 The Tesla Fleet integration is unable to perform this encryption at this time, so certain features may be disabled or throw an exception when used.

 ## Entities